 Adobe Acrobat PDF software means that FLAAR can send a full-color brochure with comparative evaluations on any product to any individual end-user, company, university, or government agency across the USA and around the world.

-As a result of the obvious care that FLAAR puts into researching its reports, our users are wildly enthusiastic about the FLAAR system of information and consulting.
+As a result of the obvious care that FLAAR puts into researching its reports, our users are wildly rmation and consulting.